deep4nsh/SliceIt/WARP.md

 ## Project Overview

 SliceIt is a modern expense-splitting Flutter app with Firebase integration.
-It supports multiple authentication methods (Google Sign-In and phone/SMS OTP) and is designed to run on Android, iOS, web, macOS, Linux, and Windows.
+It supports multiple authentication methods (Google Sign-In and phone/SMS OTP) and is configured to run on Android only.

 ## Development Commands